Coach House Consulting

 Coach House Consulting (CHC) is the public brand of

 Dr. D.D.
-Eustace and Associates Inc. through which he provides professional and academic services to the Canadian Armed Forces, The Royal Canadian Military Institute, the RCAF Aerospace Warfare Centre, and the National Wall of Remembrance Association, amongst others.
+Eustace and Associates Inc. through which he provides professional and academic services to the Canadian Armed Forces, The Royal Canadian Military Institute and the RCAF Aerospace Warfare Centre, amongst others.

 The reference to Coach House derives from the house owned and occupied by Dr. Eustace and his wife, Kathleen.
 It was built in 1857, and functioned as a stage coach inn for many years.